Snopphin/Geometry-Dash-Click-Bot/README.md

 Click Bot in Game
-How to Enable This mod Move 1.wav to resources Then Inject The dll you can use Adafcaefc injector https://github.com/adafcaefc/GDDLLLoader
+How to Enable move Clicks folder to gd folder Then Inject The dll you can use Adafcaefc injector https://github.com/adafcaefc/GDDLLLoader
 Run Geometry Dash Then Go to Settings Enable Click Bot Then Works